ITAM

 This isn’t just about tracking data.
 It’s about controlling assets, optimizing costs, and making sure your IT asset management software features actually work for you — not against you.

-Automated Real time IT Asset Discovery
+Automated real time IT asset discovery

 IT assets don’t wait for inventory updates.
 A new EC2 instance appears in AWS, an untagged Kubernetes pod lingers in GCP, someone provisions an Azure SQL database at 2 AM “just for testing” and forgets about it.
 Meanwhile, a physical server is relocated across the data center without a record.